dan-nagle/h2m/README.txt

 1)   INTRODUCTION AND CREDITS

-The h2m Autofortran tool is designed to allow easy calls to C routines from Fortran programs.
+The h2m-AutoFortran tool is designed to allow easy calls to C routines from Fortran programs.
 Given a header file in standard C, h2m will produce a Fortran module providing function interfaces which maintain interoperability with C. Features for which there are no Fortran equivalents will not be translated and warnings will be written to standard error.
-The h2m Autofortran tool is built into Clang, the LLVM C compiler.
+The h2m-AutoFortran tool is built into Clang, the LLVM C compiler.
 During translation, the Clang abstract syntax tree (AST) is used to assemble information about the header file.
 Clang is a very strict compiler and will often generate warnings about the C code during this phase.
 Standard Clang options can be specified to control the compilation process and silence warnings.

-The h2m Autofortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi (Garnet) Liu and revised by Michelle Anderson.
+The h2m-AutoFortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi (Garnet) Liu and revised by Michelle Anderson.
 Special thanks to Davide Del Vento.
 LLVM and Clang are released under the University of Illinois/NCSA